ddev/ddev/docs/content/users/configuration/traefik-router.md

 DDEV’s router plays an important role in its [container architecture](../usage/architecture.md#container-architecture), receiving most HTTP and HTTPS traffic for requests like `*.ddev.site` and delivering them to the relevant project’s web container.

 As of DDEV v1.22.0+ the [Traefik router](https://traefik.io/traefik/) is the default router.
-You will be using it by default unless you configure the traditional router with `ddev poweroff && ddev config global --router=traditional`.
+You will be using it by default unless you configure the legacy `nginx-proxy` router with `ddev poweroff && ddev config global --router=nginx-proxy`.

 ## Traefik Configuration